ComposableFi/composable/docs/docs/products/centauri/Dotsama-ibc.md

 _IBC beyond the Cosmos_
 ## Kusama ⬌ Polkadot Implementation

-The first implementation of Centauri will be between [Kusama](https://kusama.network/) and [Polkadot](https://polkadot.network/) via Picasso and Composable.
+The first implementation of Centauri is between [Kusama](https://kusama.network/) and [Polkadot](https://polkadot.network/) via Picasso and Composable.
 This is a significant development because currently there is no bridge connecting these two relay chains.
 This also marks the **first implementation of IBC outside of the Cosmos ecosystem**.

 :::info